Chapter 8 : Trouble Aboard the Hogwarts Express

 "Hermione, I don't doubt your strength, I doubt my strength in watching you get hurt.
 You probably won't, since you're an amazing witch, but what happens if you do?
 What should I do then?"
 Harry whimpered.

 "Well, we'll just have to hope that I don't get hurt, then."
 Hermione smiled.
 "Come one, we're wasting time!"
 She exclaimed before she ran off down the corridor.
-She seemed to of had the same epiphany as him, as she headed towards the Slytherin carriage.
+She seemed to have had the same epiphany as him, as she headed towards the Slytherin carriage.

 "Hermione!
 Wait up.
 Don't go running right into the middle of anything!"
 Harry bellowed after her as she disappeared down the corridor.